istio/istio.io/_docs/index.md

 # Welcome to Istio

-Welcome to Istio's latest documentation home page.
-From here you can learn all about Istio by following the links below:
+From here you can learn all about Istio's architecture and how to deploy and use Istio.

 - [Concepts]({{home}}/docs/concepts/).
 Concepts explain some significant aspect of Istio.
 This is where you can learn about what Istio does and how it does it.